PWNAGERobotics/ScoutingPASS/docs/Configuration.md

   * Note: Use predefined [HTML color names](https://www.w3schools.com/colors/colors_names.asp) only
 * cycleTimer (optional) - tie clicks into a cycle timer to start new cycles every time the image is clicked.

 The element field_image has been deprecated in favor of the new more flexible clickable_image.
-It is currently still supported, but may be removed from future releases.
+It is currently still supported but may be removed from future releases.

 <p align="right">(<a href="#top">back to top</a>)</p>